xose-torrefa/VideoAdBlockForTwitch/README.md

 Changelog:

+4.9:</br>
+Cleaned up formatting and added a better UI for first install information.
+UI will only show on first install.</br>

 4.8:</br>
 Remove auto showing of options on install/update.
 (Users think it's a spammy ad due to the way focus is taken on Chrome).</br>